candicebasterfield/candicebasterfield/README.md

 ## Hi there 👋

-I am currently a PhD candidate at Penn State with an interest in learning new data science methods and exploring new technologies.
-I enjoy working with data, solving interesting problems, and expanding my skill set.
+I am a PhD candidate at Penn State.
+I am interested in learning new data science methods and exploring new technologies.

-**Tech Stack 🛠️
 Languages: Python, SQL
 Libraries/Frameworks: Pandas, Numpy, Seaborn, Matplotlib, Sci-kit-learn
 Databases: MySQL